Sukanyasingh3/Regression-Stock_Prices/README.md

 The results of each regression model, including metrics such as Mean Squared Error (MSE) or R-squared, will be available in the project's output or Jupyter notebook.

+## Contributing

+If you would like to contribute to the project, follow these steps:

+ - Fork the repository.
+ - Create a new branch for your feature or bug fix.
+ - Make your changes and submit a pull request.